 - the IT Disaster Recovery Plan (including Business Continuity Planning) which sets out strategies and processes to restore service disruptions;

 - the Information Security Policy which sets out the technical requirements for the protection of electronic data and the expectations of all users of IT resources for the secure operation of IT systems.
 This overarching policy covers acceptable internet and email use as well as information storage, access and maintenance in conformity with Australian Government and legislative requirements; and

 - website development standards and guidelines based on Australian Government Information Management Office guidelines, the Information Security Manual and Australian Signals Directorate guidelines.
 The standards ensure compliance with best practice in relation to website security.

-Staff awareness of risk management policies and procedures is maintained through training programs and staff notices circulated to Treasury and IGT officers and also made available through access to the Treasury intranet.
+Staff awareness of risk management policies and procedures is maintained through training programmes and staff notices circulated to Treasury and IGT officers and also available through the Treasury intranet.